-July 19th, 1967, a small but dedicated group of believers held their first worship service in the “upper room” of a grocery store in the South Hills Shopping Center in South Land Park, with Rev. Walter Link serving as organizing pastor.
+July 19th, 1967, a small but dedicated group of believers held their first worship service in the “Upper Room” in the second floor of a strip mall behind what is now formally Vic’s Market in the South Hills Shopping Center on South Land Park Drive, with Rev. Walter Link serving as organizing pastor.
 A formal steering committee was elected, a choir organized, and education and fellowship programs began.
 Twenty-nine months later the Sacramento Presbytery voted to organize Faith Presbyterian Church.
 The organizational service was held on Dec.
 21, 1969 at the Greenhaven Lutheran Church.

 Services were moved to rented quarters at Parkside Community Church in early 1970, with Walter Link as pastor.
 The congregation moved again in 1973 to Riverside Wesleyan Church in the Greenhaven/Pocket Area.
 Land at 625 Florin Road had been purchased by the Sacramento Presbytery in 1965, and by 1980 a 200-seat multipurpose room, church offices, a kitchen, family room, nursery, lavatories, and two classrooms were built on the site.
 Membership growth demanded the addition of two more classrooms in the mid-1980s.
 See the church’s early history photo gallery by clicking here.